-where I[x] is an indicator function that equals to 1 if statement x is true, otherwise I[x] = 0.
+Attention clustering $$(t, i, j) = \sum{m \neq j} I[N{im(t^-)} > 0]$$ where I[x] is an indicator function that equals one if statement x is true and otherwise I[x] = 0.
 In Equation (A.6), g and m index participants and problems, respectively.
 Attention clustering gives the number of three-paths indirectly connecting the participant i of the focal dyad with its problem j via another participant g different from i and another problem m different from j; these three-paths are closed to four-cycles by an event on (i, j).
-This statistic is contingent on the number of 3-paths attached to the participant i and the number of 3-paths attached to the problem (A.8), respectively.
+This statistic is contingent on the number of three-paths attached to participant i and the number of three-paths attached to problem j, defined in Equations (A.7) and (A.8), respectively.